clearpix.gif (43 bytes)

 Commissioner: Mike Glander

-Usage Secretary: D.J.
+Usage Nazi: D.J.
 Shepard

-Secretary of Ballparks & Graphics: Greg Newgard
+Czar of Ballparks & Graphics: Mike Stein

 Note: This is the official rulebook of the BDBL.
 Any discrepancy between these rules and those published elsewhere shall be overridden by the rules posted on this web page.